The GTRC’s innovative teaching technologies include:

 Staff examine a swing using multiple 2D video cameras.

 The GTRC includes 11 holes used for putting at lengths up to thirty feet, in addition to more than 50 different Scotty Cameron, Nike, STX and TaylorMade putters with varying specifications.

 Golf club bending machines

 Staff provide dynamic putting and swing analysis to determine a golfer’s proper putter/club length, lie, loft, head style, and more.
 They can alter the specifications of a golfer’s personal putter/club or recommend a new one based on the analysis results.

 Staff use a dynamic putter fitting system to determine the proper putter length, lie, loft, head style, etc., to help maximize a golfer's short game performance.

 Golf-specific fitness and training equipment

 The GTRC has numerous pieces of fitness and training equipment that can be used for golf-specific movements and exercises.
-The equipment includes medicine balls, stretching poles, stability balls, bands, TRX suspension trainers, and more.
+The equipment includes medicine balls, stretching poles, stability balls, bands, TRX suspension trainers, free weights, and more.